 A lot of owners describe Azodyl as the last hope for their pet.
 It is unfortunately wrong.
-It is necessary to remember that Azodyl in only a food supplement, that can support the function of stable patients.
+It is necessary to remember that Azodyl in only a probiotic, that can support the function of stable patients.
 For example, it can be helpful in dog or cat having the chronic kidney disease at stage II, III or IV, but not in the acute-on-chronic stage nor in acute kidney injury.

 Azodyl is not effective immediately.
 First, slight decrease of urea concentration is possible to notice after two weeks of treatment, but it is necessary to wait for the full effect even for eight weeks.

 There are no contraindications for Azodyl use, unless intolerance after administration (vomiting, diarrhoea) exists.
 We do not recommend however to start Azodyl treatment during antibiotic therapy, but preferably straight after the end of it.
 It is not because of Azodyl’s toxicity, but rather the possibility of reduced effectiveness during antimicrobial therapy and high cost of treatment.
-Although if the animal is on the Azodyl supplementation and there is a necessity of administering antimicrobials, we shouldn’t stop administering Azodyl.
+Although if the animal is on the Azodyl and there is a necessity of administering antimicrobials, we shouldn’t stop administering Azodyl.
 If you decide to give Azodyl during antibiotic therapy — Azodyl should be administered minimum 6 hours apart from antibiotics given orally.

 From our experience, Azodyl works better for small animals — cats, small to medium breeds of dogs, but has weaker effect on large to giant breeds.